TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md

 and send time data (<t or <T) with A-D in white.
 Use [Cfg][A-D] to change between white and brown.
 Similarly send HWInfo sensor data and Foobar2000 music playing data with A-D in white not brown.

-If the LCD had been used before in a rotate 180 configuration, then loading newer version firmware will have the effect that the wrong key will respond when pressing on the LCD screen.
-Unfortunately this will require resetting the LCD with flash_nuke.uf2, enter new non-180 calibration, execute a *ro* for rotate 180, reboot/reset the LCD, and again enter the new rotate 180 calibration data.
-Alternatively, if compiling the firmware is available then uncomment the line in the IntCfg() function once that force a new rewrite of the file Config1, upload the firmawre, and then upload the provided standard firmware afterwards.

 -----------------------------------------------------------------------------------------------------------------------
 Layout 1 - M Keys - [M1]-[M24] - Cycle through Layout 1 to 4 press [L1-L4] or long-press [Vo]
 -----------------------------------------------------------------------------------------------------------------------